 "Parker is challenged to break into the vaults of the Bank Of London.
 When he succeeds the bank decides to upgrade the alarm system.
 Unfortunately one of the bank employees is trapped after the upgrade and International Rescue are called to help.
 Parker does all he can to slow the operation down thinking he is protecting a former safe cracking rival."

-On this day in 1966, The Time Tunnel finds our two time traveling agents at odds with one another.
+On this day in 1966 (in the U.S.), The Time Tunnel finds our two time traveling agents at odds with one another.
 "Invasion" puts the men in Germany only two days before D-Day (aka the invasion of Normandy) with Doug being captured and reprogrammed by Nazi scientists to kill his partner, Tony!

-On this day in 1978, Jason Of Star Command aired "The Victory Of Star Command."
+On this day in 1978 (in the U.S.), Jason Of Star Command aired "The Victory Of Star Command."
 Officially, this served as the sixteenth episode in the program's first season, and here's the plot summary as provided by IMDB.com:

 "With Jason a captive aboard his spaceship, Dragos commences his final assault upon the space academy.
 Jason once again manages to escape and, having dispatched all the guards confronts his enemy man to man."